National MP puts out call for members, to aid selection

 Grigg's Selwyn, a very safe National seat, would have a different target to neighbouring Wigram, a safe Labour seat held by Labour's Megan Woods.

-If Grigg fails to hit the target, a selection will happen and she would likely be reselected anyway, unless a popular opponent mounted a challenge.
+If Grigg fails to hit the target, a selection will still happen and she would likely be reselected anyway, unless a popular opponent mounted a challenge.

 Grigg did not comment for this story, but a National Party spokesperson said that the party Board "sets a stretch membership target for each electorate to meet before going to selection".